Angela Simmons Gets Wavy In New Dreamy-Looking Sunday Goals Pic: "Every Kind Of Way"

 Angela x Sunday

 Simmons hit up Instagram Sunday with a new pic of herself.
-Instead of clocking in friendship or mommy goals, the shot shows the 32-year-old solo and displaying pure beauty.
+Instead of clocking in friendship or mommy goals, the shot shows Angela Simmons solo and displaying pure beauty.

 “✨Every kind of way ✨” -Angela Simmons’ Instagram